Where the stimulus bill stands in Congress, and what comes next - KTVZ

 What are the main sticking points for Democrats?

-All Democrats in the Senate must sign on to the bill for it to pass, however.
-And the big question now is whether the wage will be included in the Senate version of the bill after Sen. Joe Manchin, the West Virginia Democrat, said he would oppose the wage hike.

-If the minimum wage is stripped, the question then becomes whether House Democrats, like New York Rep. Alexandria Ocasio-Cortez, can support something that doesn’t deliver on one of their major goals.
+With the minimum wage stripped, the question then becomes whether House Democrats, like New York Rep. Alexandria Ocasio-Cortez, can support something that doesn’t deliver on one of their major goals.
 Read more on that here.

 Do Republicans support raising the minimum wage?

-Note: This story has been updated to reflect the latest developments.